 The Burch procedure, the most common suspension surgery, adds support to the bladder neck and urethra, reducing the risk of stress incontinence.
 In this version of the procedure, surgery involves placing sutures in vaginal tissue near the neck of the bladder — where the bladder and urethra meet — and attaching them to ligaments near the pubic bone.

 Suspension procedures provide support for the urethra or bladder neck by lifting tissues around the urethra toward structures in the pelvis.

 The most common method is the Burch procedure.
 The surgeon attaches one end of surgical threads to the outer wall of the vagina and the other end to ligaments near the top of the pelvic bone.
 The stitches (sutures) essentially suspend the vagina to the pelvic ligament.
 When the sutures are tightened, the vagina is shifted up to support the bladder neck from below.

 Suspension procedures are performed through an incision in the lower abdomen or through several small incisions (laparoscopic surgery).
 With a laparoscopic procedure, the surgeon uses a video camera and tiny instruments attached to tubes.
 This usually results in a shorter recovery period, but laparoscopic surgery may not be as effective as an open procedure.

 One step at a time

-Finding an effective remedy for urinary incontinence may take time, with several steps along the way.
-If a particular treatment approach isn't working for you, ask your doctor if there's another solution to your problem.
+Finding an effective remedy for stress urinary incontinence might take time, with several steps along the way.
+If a conservative treatment isn't working for you, ask your doctor if there might be a surgical option for you.

 See more In-depth

-- Jelovsek JE, et al. Stress urinary incontinence in women: Choosing a primary surgical procedure. http://www.uptodate.com/home.
-Accessed Oct.
-28, 2013.
+- Jelovsek JE.
+Surgical management of stress urinary incontinence in women: Choosing a primary surgical procedure. https://www.uptodate.com/contents/search.
+Accessed Nov.
+16, 2021.